oshaughnessy/maysl.soccer/_pages/coaches.md

    cannot be used by MAYSL.
    1. Fill out the [MAYSL Live Scan form](/files/maysl-livescan-2022.pdf).
       Use your full legal name, as found on your driver's license or California ID.
-   2. Make an appointment with the Oakhurst Sherrif's office to submit your form.
+   2. Make an appointment with the Oakhurst Sheriff's office to submit your form.
    3. Bring your form and [a current, valid photo ID](https://oag.ca.gov/fingerprints/locations) to your appointment.
 You will be fingerprinted and your identity will be verified when they complete your form and submit it.